-Program Coordinators gain both skills and experience benefiting careers in the private and nonprofit sectors, international development and education.
+The Program Coordinator Support will gain both skills and experience benefiting careers in the private and nonprofit sectors, international development and education.
 Beyond a job, this is an opportunity to change the lives of youth and inspire them to become responsible global citizens who take action to better their world.

 Duties and responsibilities are, but not limited to:

-Learn and implement GG specific program development tools, techniques, policies and procedures.
+Learn and practice program development tools, techniques, policies and procedures

-Network in local communities, set-up field trips, speakers and educational activities.
+Network in local communities, and support teams to set-up field trips, speakers and educational activities.

-Manage site budget and use financial resources responsibly to ensure all activities are within budget.
+Support teams in managing site budget, using financial resources responsibly to ensure all activities are within budget.

 June, July and August- Program Execution

-Co-facilitate program seminars, educational workshops, and student reflections (in English).
+Co-facilitate program seminars, educational workshops, and student reflections (in English) if needed.

-Attend to all participant needs.
-Global Glimpse staff is on call 24/7 while students are in country.
+Attend to all participant and Program Coordinator needs.
+All Global Glimpse staff is on call 24/7 while students are in country.

-Ensure US students and leaders have a meaningful, inspirational, fun, safe and educational experience.
+Ensure US students and leaders have a meaningful, inspirational, fun, safe and educational experience in the Dominican Republic.

-Mentor, guide and inspire personal development in participants.
+Mentoring: Guide and inspire personal development in participants and Program Coordinators.

-Problem-solve using resourceful and creative solutions (i.e. changes in schedules, manage individual and group conflicts).
+Problem-solving using resourceful and creative solutions (i.e. changes in schedules, individual/group conflicts).

 Skills, knowledge and experience required:

 Strong time management skills.
-Self-motivated and detail oriented.
+Always on time, self-motivated and detail oriented.

 Strong interpersonal skills.
 Experience working with diverse populations and ability to build and maintain community relationships.